 - Emergency: Creating a Family Emergency Strategy, Living with Fire, Earthquake Preparation

 Please take time to read the literature provided by the manufacturers of equipment and appliances in your home.
-That information is important and data on specific equipment models is not repeated here.
+That information is certainly important but since it changes all the time I won’t repeat here.
 If this Manual happens to conflict with any manufacturer’s recommendations, you should follow the manufacturer’s direction.

 If you have a new home, or if you install new appliances be sure to enroll in the manufacturer’s warranty program.
 Complete and mail any registration cards included with their product.
 Most makers now also provide for on-line enrollment.
 In new homes, manufacturer’s guarantees may extend beyond the first year warranty provided by your contractor.
 In those instances, it is certainly in your best interest to be aware of and confirm such coverages.

 Read the New Homeowner Orientation for some guidance with your new home.

 Context of this user guide

 When using this website, please keep in mind that your home was likely not made in a factory.
 As a result it is unique.
 The parts of your home were fit together in the field (sometimes under extreme conditions) and joints in the materials were made by hand, not by machine.
 As a result some imperfections are expected.
 How those parts fit together is a reflection of the skills of the tradesperson and also the overall design.

-Even if you live in a tract of manufactured homes, yours sits on a unique lot, with unique soil and was constructed on the site independently of all the others.
-It was constructed with many thousands of individual parts in every home.
+Your home is unique even if you live in a tract of manufactured homes.
+The lot, soil and site assembly are all independent of the others.
+There are thousands of individual parts in every home.
 Many parts are organic in nature.
 Over time these materials will interact with each other and the environment and possibly move and settle.
 This is normal.